 If you can do this, you can dump excess insurance coverage from your policies and at least minimize the cost of having teenagers in the house.
 And you can then afford that umbrella liability policy, which will protect you from your real risk and exposure - that your kid will injure or kill someone with his car.

 But, like I said, others choose differently.
 Many people won't make such sacrifices, but instead go out and buy new cars, oblivious to how having a 16-year-old in the house will affect their insurance rates.
 Their rates go up, and they sit there like deer in the headlights, wondering what happened.
-And of course, the idea that they might be able to drive older, paid-for, cheaper cars, is just not on the table.
+Of course, the idea that they might be able to drive older, paid-for, cheaper cars, is just not on the table.

 But what if your kids gets a string of tickets or a DUI?
 What can you do then?
 It is difficult, and at one time, my poor Dad was faced with this problem as my Brother had a DUI and I had about five speeding tickets.
 His solution, which I do not think was legal, was to have me get a New Jersey Drivers License and claim to be living with my Grandmother.
 I am not sure how he came up with the idea, but it seemed to work, at least for a while.
 It meant that I was no longer a "resident" in his household, so I did not appear on his insurance records.
 Like I said, I doubt that was legal.
 But it goes to show you how having two rambunctious teens can really jack your insurance rates.